gcc3/simple-ai-chat/README.md

 USE_NODE_AI
 [Simple AI Node](https://github.com/gcc3/simple-ai-node) is available to help the chat answer with data.
-To use multiple node, consider use [Simple AI Hub](https://github.com/gcc3/simple-ai-hub).
+To use multiple nodes, consider using [Simple AI Hub](https://github.com/gcc3/simple-ai-hub).

 DB
 Database engline, example `DB=sqlite`.